NVComputing/nvcomputingsite/resources/acsl/regex.md

 <img src="/res/acsl/regex/fsa.png" class="img-fluid"/>

 Here, we have *A*, *B*, and *C* as our states. *A* is the initial state whereas *C* is the final state.
-There are transition rules that exist between either two different state or a state and itself.
+There are transition rules that exist between either two different states or a state and itself.

 To go from state A to state B, the FSA must "see" the letter *x* in the input String.
 Then, when it gets to state B, there are two options.
 If the FSA sees an *x*, then *B* will stay as the active state; if it sees a *y*, then the FSA will move to *C*, which becomes the new active state.
-Any additional *y*(s) will keep *C* as the active state.
+Any additional *y*'s will keep *C* as the active state.

 Once the string has been completely processed, it will be deemed as **accepted** by the FSA as long as the FSA is at the final state.